Ruhama's Support to Women Affected by Prostitution

 The provision of direct support services to women affected by prostitution, including victims of sex trafficking, is Ruhama’s primary focus.

-Our services are multi-disciplinary and tailored to individual needs.
+- Our services are confidential and tailored to individual needs

 A continuum of support is offered ranging from outreach and crisis intervention to person-centred case work, development programmes and resettlement assistance.

 Recognising that for many women, exiting prostitution is not a once off event but can take months or years.
 Long term support services are offered to women to help them take the first steps out of prostitution/towards recovery from sex trafficking, but also to ensure they do not find themselves vulnerable and at risk of re-entry/re-trafficking.

 - Individual casework support and advocacy